-Associate's degree programs related to healthcare administration can lead to an Associate of Arts, Associate of Applied Science or Associate of Science in Healthcare Administration.
-They all teach administrative and clinical aspects of the medical industry and prepare students to provide organizational support and management to upper-level administrators.
+Associate's degree programs in healthcare administration can lead to an Associate of Arts, Associate of Applied Science, or Associate of Science in Healthcare Administration.
 Specialties within the programs are available, including billing and coding, medical records and pharmacy practice.
 Applicants must be high school graduates for program entry.
 Associate's degree programs require about two years of study.

+These programs prepare students to provide organizational support and management to upper-level administrators in the healthcare field.
 Students learn the strengths and weaknesses of the healthcare system, the roles of its workers and public policy.
+Core classes can include:

 - Billing procedures